'You can see Osimhen's quality' - Rodgers lauds Napoli striker after brace against Leicester City

 "[Daka] is always a goal threat.
 [I am] disappointed that he could not get the goal, because it was a great finish, but players are young [and still] learning at their level, and how we work, and I am sure they will prove to be very, very good players this season."

-"I said to the players afterwards, there were so many good things in the game, but we’ve got to keep the ball better because by the end when you don’t have the ball so much and you’re chasing the game, you can tire that little bit."
+"I said to the players afterwards, there were so many good things in the game, but we’ve got to keep the ball better because by the end when you don’t have the ball so much and you’re chasing the game, you can tire that little bit," Rodgers continued.

 "Overall, if you can’t win it, even though we were in a good position, you make sure you don’t lose it and the point is a start for us.
 Now, we have got another nine [points] or 10 to go."

-Napoli and Leicester are now joint second with a point in Group B. Legia Warsaw, who defeated Spartak Moscow by a solitary goal, are at the summit.
+Napoli and Leicester are now joint second with one point each in Group B. Legia Warsaw, who defeated Spartak Moscow by a solitary goal, are at the summit.